Notes on collections at the RIHS

 Rhode Island State Institution Records (MSS 231 sg1), vol. 19

-The case went to trial and on June 1, 1916, but pleading no contest, Ms. Oakley was given a 20 year sentence and sent to the State Prison.
+The case went to trial on June 1, 1916, but pleading no contest Ms. Oakley was given a 20 year sentence and sent to the State Prison.

-In February 1932, Hattie Oakley concluded her time in prison, but we have not discovered what happened to her after this.
+In February 1932, Hattie Oakley concluded her time in prison, but we yet to discover what happened to her after this.

-To read the full articles, please visit the RIHS Robinson Research Center to view the newspapers on microfilm.
+The full articles from the Woonsocket Call can be accessed at the RIHS Robinson Research Center to view the newspapers on microfilm.